Generated at: 2026-06-15 04:48:15

 Objectives and Benefits

-The objective of implementing an SFA is to identify individual sales processes and ensure that information is thoroughly shared from individuals to the entire team.
-This approach is expected to yield the following benefits:
+The objective of implementing an SFA is to identify individual sales processes and ensure that information is shared from individuals to the entire team.
+This leads to the following expected benefits:

 • Improved efficiency through the visualization of sales processes

-• Risk mitigation against employee turnover or transfers
+• Risk mitigation against staff turnover or transfers

 • Overall improvement of the entire team's performance